|I. The Business Cycle Measures Fluctuating Business Activity|

 on trends in the safety or comfort of air travel for which there

-When oranges are really expensive substitute bananas or
+b.
+When oranges are really expensive substitute bananas or grapefruit.

-4. The CPI A is like always shopping at the local convenience
+3. CPI A is like always shopping at the local convenience stores

-stores and the PCE is like shopping at Wal-Mart for the now
+4. PCE is like shopping at Wal-Mart, local sales and Internet for the now popular i-phone.

 While the Federal Reserve considers the PCE A best for measuring the affects of inflation many use the others bring truth to the statement their are liars, darn liars and statisticians.
 Editor's Note: This paper by Bruce Sacerdote is worth noting: